itsisoev/itsisoev/README.md

 # 💫 About Me:
+Hi there! 👋<br>I’m a passionate full-stack developer from Tajikistan 🇹🇯.<br>
+I specialize in building modern web applications using NestJS, Angular, and other cutting-edge technologies.<br><br>

+🚀 Currently, I’m developing two projects:
+- **Focusly** — a minimalistic productivity timer that helps you stay focused while working.
+[Check it out](https://itsisoev-focusly.netlify.app) ⏱️<br><br>

-Hi there! 👋<br>I’m a passionate full-stack developer from Tajikistan 🇹🇯.<br>I specialize in building modern web applications using NestJS, Angular, and other cutting-edge technologies.<br><br>🚀 Currently, I’m developing Flow Mind — a project management tool inspired by Trello.<br>💡 I enjoy solving complex problems, learning new technologies, and working on open-source projects.<br>🌱 Always looking to grow as a developer and explore new ideas.
+💡 I enjoy solving complex problems, learning new technologies, and working on open-source projects.<br>
+🌱 Always looking to grow as a developer and explore new ideas.

 # 🐍 Snake eating my contributions
 <img src="https://raw.githubusercontent.com/itsisoev/itsisoev/output/snake.svg" alt="Snake animation" />